35 Best Abandoned Cart Email Examples: Increase Sales Today

 Bespoke Post

-This email from Bespoke Post caught my eye because of the copy at the top: “Congratulations!
+This email from Bespoke Post caught our attention because of the copy at the top: “Congratulations!
 You qualify for free shipping!”
 That’s a great way to hook the reader.
 It’s a pretty simple email otherwise with a “View Cart” CTA.
 It’s always best to include product images, but simplicity can help with conversions.

 9. Mango